RealNobody/resque-approve/README.md

 * `approve_all` - Enqueues all jobs in the queue.
 * `pop_job` - Enqueues the last (most recently enqueued) job in the queue.
 * `remove_one` - Removes the first job from the queue.
+* `remove_num` - Removes the first `X` jobs from the queue.
 * `remove_all` - Removes all jobs from the queue.
 * `remove_job_pop` - Removes the last (most recently enqueued) job in the queue.
 * `delete` - Removes all jobs from the queue and deletes it.
+* `pause` - Pauses a queue and prevents the approval of jobs in the queue.
+NOTE:
+  Clearing or deleting a queue either one may not resume the queue automatically.
+  It is possible for a queue to be empty and be paused.
+For best results, resume a queue manually before deleting it.
+* `resume` - Unpauses a queue and allows the approval of jobs in the queue.
+NOTE:
+  Resuming a queue will NOT re-issue any approvals that were rejected while the queue was paused.
+The system simply counts and then tosses approvals that were issueed while the queue is paused.
+Once you resume the queue, you will have to manually issue any approvals you may want.
 * `jobs` - A list of the jobs in the queue.

 ###PendingJob